8 KPIs for Maintenance Management + Free Maintenance Ebook

 • Resetting MTBF every month (you’ll need to add it up)

-Mean time to repair is closely associated with the ease at which a maintenance team can replace equipment after failure.
+Mean time to repair is a maintenance metric closely associated with the ease at which a maintenance team can replace equipment after failure.
 Put simply, this KPI indicates the average time to repair an asset.

 How to calculate MTTR